Entries by allisonc

 July 9, 2025: Washington, DC — Today, the Consumer Product Safety Commission (CPSC) postponed its previously scheduled priorities hearing to August 27, 2025.
 Priorities hearings lay the foundation for the CPSC’s annual agenda, providing a crucial forum in which experts, victims, and industry players provide the CPSC with information necessary to identify, assess, and determine how to mitigate the risk of product safety hazards.

-Guest blog: Modernizing Government or Undermining Worker Protections?
+Guest Blog: Modernizing Government or Undermining Worker Protections?
 A Closer Look at the Secretary of Labor’s Agenda

 June 25, 2025: The U.S. House Committee on Education and the Workforce held a hearing on Wednesday, June 6th, where Secretary of Labor Lori Chavez-DeRemer was questioned.
 The hearing focused on what Committee Chairman Tim Walberg (R-Mich.) described as the “Trump administration’s plans for a smaller and more effective government for taxpayers”—a statement that reflects the administration’s “slash and burn” ideology, set in place by the Department of Government Efficiency (DOGE).